Top 50 MySQL Interview Questions and Answers

 18. What is a constraint?
 What are the different types of constraints in MySQL?

-Types of Constraints in MySQL
+Types of Constraints:

-- DEFAULT Constraint: It provides a default value for a column.
+• Default: Sets a default value for a column.

 19. What is an SQL operator?
 What are the types of SQL operators?

-MySQL Interview Questions & Answers for Intermediate
+MySQL Interview Questions for 3 years of experience

 21. What is the CASE() function?

 The CASE() function is a way to implement the if-then-else logic in SQL.
 This function sequentially checks the provided conditions in the WHEN clauses and returns the value from the corresponding THEN clause when the first condition is satisfied.
-If none of the conditions is satisfied, the function returns the value from the ELSE clause in case it's provided, otherwise, it returns NULL.
+If none of the conditions is satisfied, the function returns the value from the ELSE clause in case it's provided.
+Otherwise, it returns NULL.

 Syntax